 -whether we are working on fitness, nutrition, or both

 -how many weeks you'd like to work together, usually from 8-12

 -the number of workouts you'd like to be included in your fitness plan

 -the depth of your nutrition plan and number of meal plans if you choose to include

 -how many one-on-one meetings you choose to include

-The simplest fitness or nutrition plans generally begin around the $350 for 8 weeks, though they can go higher or lower based on the factors above.
-Basic combinations plans will come in at minimum $425.
+The simplest fitness or nutrition plans generally begin around the $525 for 8 weeks, though they can go higher or lower based on the factors above.
+Basic combinations plans will come in at minimum $625.
 We'll work together to find the right parts and pieces that fit both your goals and your budget.
 I do offer installment payment plans to make agreements more feasible for you and your family.